spack/spack/lib/spack/docs/basic_usage.rst

 ~~~~~~~~~~~~~~~~~~~~~

 ``spack install`` will install any package shown by ``spack list``.
-To install the latest version of a pacakge, along with all of its
+To install the latest version of a package, along with all of its
 dependencies, simply give it a package name:

 .. code-block:: sh